Akshay-Gk/Install-Wordpress-securely-in-a-custom-aws-vpc/README.md

 - Name default route as Public-route

+## Step 8:

-7. Create a new Route table and edit route
+* Create a new Route table and edit route

 - Name it as private-route
 - Choose my-vpc